Beside the Mountain

 Pantry staples for healthy eating

-Included is basic ingredients every kitchen should have as well as my top favorites I use to make snacks and meals every day.
+Included are basic pantry essentials every kitchen should have, as well as my top favorites I use to make snacks and meals every day.
 These are ingredients for real food cooking.

-These aren't foods that need to be bought every shopping trip, they are core ingredients that make preparing snacks and cooking wholesome meals easy when they are on hand.
+These aren't foods that need to be bought every shopping trip; they are core ingredients that make preparing snacks and cooking wholesome meals easy when on hand.
 Use this as a guide and example while making it your own.

 If you want the condensed PDF version of my healthy pantry checklist, this button will take you straight there, or else read the detailed version with links and notes below.